JadeyyyyL/Python-Project/README.md

 # Submitting Your Current Mood:
 - Type your current mood or emotions into the provided input field.
+- In our code, we made our Natural Language Processor to have the ability to understand many types of user inputs.
+For example, to convey the phrase "So Happy", a user can input "SooOO HapPPpYYyy", and our NLP can still process this input.
+Additionally, emoji's can also be processed by converting it to the name of emoji icon.
 - Click the submit button to proceed.

 # Results Page: